- The Secret by Peycho Kanev

 Darkened with beige mud

-Woven like wet strings into dame disappearing shadows
+Woven like wet strings into damp disappearing shadows

 Of the invisible.